Skip to main content Skip to secondary navigation

 Instructor, Medicine - Infectious Diseases

-He is the PI of a US NIH K23 award (1K23AI182452-01: "Modeling the Impact of Interventions to Reduce Typhoidal Salmonella Transmission in the Indo-Pacific"), which is an add-on research effort to the Wellcome Trust-funded Revitalising Informal Settlements and their Environments (RISE) program.
-He is a co-investigator on a Thrasher Research Fund E.W.
+Dr. Hoffman is PI of an NIH K23 award (1K23AI182452-01: "Modeling the Impact of Interventions to Reduce Typhoidal Salmonella Transmission in the Indo-Pacific"), which is an add-on research effort to the Wellcome Trust-funded Revitalising Informal Settlements and their Environments (RISE) program.
+He is co-investigator on a Thrasher Research Fund E.W.
 "Al" Thrasher" Award entitled "Quantifying the True Burden of Pediatric Typhoidal Salmonella in Dhaka, Bangladesh," studying the subclinical/mild fraction of typhoidal Salmonella incidence in Dhaka, Bangladesh.
-He is a co-investigator of a randomized controlled trial of FarUVC 222nm UVGI, upper-room 254nm UVGI, and HEPA-filters on reducing viral upper respiratory infection transmission and improving indoor air quality in primary school classrooms in Dhaka, Bangladesh.
-He is a co-investigator on a project attempting to characterize, using shotgun metagenomic sequencing of placentae and environmental heavy metal sampling, why women in Bangladesh suffer from a disproportionately high rate of stillbirth.
-He led the data analysis and publication of a typhoid conjugate vaccine (Typbar-TCV®, Bharat Biotech) rollout in Navi Mumbai, India targeting 9-month to 16-year-old children.
-He has conducted clinical research to monitor neutralization resistance mutations in an HIV patient with prolonged SARS-CoV-2 infection and authored a review on emerging and reemerging pediatric viral diseases.
+He previously led the analysis of a cluster randomized controlled trial of a pediatric typhoid conjugate vaccine campaign program in Navi Mumbai, India.

 Education